Plasmalogens

 In the brain, plasmalogens rich in oleic acid contribute directly to the myelin sheath, the insulating layer that surrounds nerve fibers.
 This structure ensures fast, reliable signal transmission and maintains the stability of neural connections.

-Your body produces and consumes large quantities of plasmalogens every day.
-Blood plasmalogen levels peak in your 40s and 50s, then begin declining—particularly after age 60.
-When production falls below consumption, the membrane reserves formed in youth are depleted.
-The bigger the difference between your rate of production and consumption, the faster plasmalogen depletion occurs.
+then begin declining — particularly after age 60.
+When production falls below consumption, the membrane reserves formed earlier in life are gradually depleted.
+The greater the imbalance between production and consumption, the faster depletion occurs.

 Key Mechanisms of Depletion